not-fl3/macroquad-website/content/articles/logs.md

 miniquad = { version = "0.2", features = [ "log-impl" ]}
 ```

-And then all logging macroses will be available just from miniquad:
+And then all logging macros will be available just from miniquad:

 ```rust
 use miniquad::info;